absingh113/PowerBI-Projects-For-Data-Analysis/README.md

 Interactivity:
 Make your report interactive by adding filters, slicers, and drill-through actions.
 Allow users to explore the data from different angles.

+Project Learnings:
+• Created an interactive dashboard to track and analyze online sales data.
+• Used complex parameters to drill down in worksheet and customization using  filters and slicers
+• Created connections, joined new tables, calculations to manipulate data and enable user-driven parameters for visualizations
+• Used different types of customized visualization (bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc.)